dewe/refla-todo/README.md

 * Test coverage of client side code
 * Apply jslinting/hinting
 * Move components and tasksvc into node_modules/app for cleaner references.
+* Use gulp or grunt instead of npm script.

 __App:__
 * Enable compression of static files